Gatos Silver, Inc. (NYSE:GATO) Sees Significant Decrease in Short Interest

 Institutional Trading of Gatos Silver

 Several large investors have recently added to or reduced their stakes in the company.
 Invesco Ltd. boosted its stake in shares of Gatos Silver by 51.2% in the first quarter.
 Invesco Ltd. now owns 1,881,243 shares of the company’s stock worth $8,128,000 after buying an additional 636,914 shares during the last quarter.
 Mirae Asset Global Investments Co.
 Ltd. boosted its stake in shares of Gatos Silver by 91.3% in the fourth quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 989,189 shares of the company’s stock worth $10,268,000 after buying an additional 472,216 shares during the last quarter.
-Walleye Capital LLC purchased a new stake in shares of Gatos Silver in the first quarter worth about $1,076,000.
-Exor Capital LLP boosted its stake in shares of Gatos Silver by 6.3% in the first quarter.
-Exor Capital LLP now owns 2,872,657 shares of the company’s stock worth $12,410,000 after buying an additional 169,621 shares during the last quarter.
-Finally, Renaissance Technologies LLC boosted its stake in shares of Gatos Silver by 47.1% in the first quarter.
-Renaissance Technologies LLC now owns 377,200 shares of the company’s stock worth $1,630,000 after buying an additional 120,826 shares during the last quarter.
+Walleye Capital LLC purchased a new position in Gatos Silver during the first quarter worth approximately $1,076,000.
+Exor Capital LLP boosted its position in Gatos Silver by 6.3% during the first quarter.
+Exor Capital LLP now owns 2,872,657 shares of the company’s stock worth $12,410,000 after purchasing an additional 169,621 shares in the last quarter.
+Finally, Renaissance Technologies LLC boosted its position in Gatos Silver by 47.1% during the first quarter.
+Renaissance Technologies LLC now owns 377,200 shares of the company’s stock worth $1,630,000 after purchasing an additional 120,826 shares in the last quarter.
 Hedge funds and other institutional investors own 56.49% of the company’s stock.

 Gatos Silver Trading Down 5.1 %